Applying with a Disability, SpLD or Long-Term Health Condition

 Due to the difficulties of altering ancient buildings, access to several College facilities remains awkward.
 However, there is wheelchair access to the Hall, Bar and the first room of the Library, and movement round the main site is satisfactory.
 We also have some wheelchair-accessible accommodation, and would encourage any candidate to contact the College Admissions Office, as well as the Disability Resource Centre, to discuss their requirements.

 Before applying we encourage you to read the information from the central University and get in touch to discuss your requirements.
-You may also wish to check whether a pre-interview admissions assessment is required in your subject and read about access arrangements or other adjustments for these if needed.
+You may also wish to check whether a Written Assessment: Pre-Registration Required is required in your subject and read about access arrangements or other adjustments for these if needed.

 When you complete your UCAS form, please tick the disability disclosure box and choose the most relevant category.
 You will send us further information later.
 All candidates who tick the disability disclosure box on the UCAS form or who receive adjustments for school exams (for any reason) are required to send us an Adjustments Form and related documentary evidence.
 The Adjustments Form should be completed fully even if there is repetition of details that are already on your UCAS form.
 Even if you do not require specific adjustments, we still need confirmation of this.